soccermatics/twelve-gpt-educational/model cards/model-card-personality-test.md

 ## Intended use

 The *primary use case* of this wordalisation is eductional.
 It shows how to convert a dataframe of personality test statistics about a person into a text about that person, which might be used by a recruiter.
-A *secondary use case* might be for users to understand more about the Big Five personality test.However, this version is not suitable for professional use, such as by a recruiter, primarily because it lacks the expertise of a licensed psychologist and also because its functionality is limited.
+A *secondary use case* might be for users to understand more about the Big Five personality test.
+However, this version is not suitable for professional use, such as by a recruiter, primarily because it lacks the expertise of a licensed psychologist and also because its functionality is limited.
 Professional use is thus *out of scope*.
 Use of the chat for queires not relating to the data at hand is also *out of scope*.

 ## Factors

 The dataset was chosen because of avialability of a public dataset.

 ## Datasets

-The dataframe used in this project was constructed from 1,015,342 questionnaire answers collected online by Open Psychometrics ([https://www.kaggle.com/datasets/tunguz/big-five-personality-test]).
-A *preprocessing* to clean the dataset is included in data_source.py.
+The dataset used in this project was sourced from Kaggle's open dataset repository [www.kaggle.com/datasets/tunguz/big-five-personality-test].
+It consists of 1,015,342 questionnaire responses, collected online by Open Psychometrics.
+Respondents answered questions on a scale from 1 to 5, where: 1 = Strongly Disagree, 2 = Disagree, 3 = Neutral, 4 = Agree, 5 = Strongly Agree.

-There are 50 questions in 5 categories: Extraversion, Neuroticism, Agreeableness, Conscientiousness , Openness.
-The sum of the 10 questions in each category results in a score ranging from 0 to 40.
-Following professional guidelines, we apply a scoring adjustment at the end of each category, referencing the scoring table provided(reference to scoring: [https://openpsychometrics.org/printable/big-five-personality-test.pdf].Afterward, we calculate the z-score for each category's final score.
+The dataset goes to a preprocessing cleaning which is handled in the data\_source.py script.
+There are 50 questions divided into five categories: Extraversion, Neuroticism, Agreeableness, Conscientiousness, and Openness.
+Each question is associated with a weight of either +1 or -1, as determined by Open Psychometrics [https://openpsychometrics.org/printable/big-five-personality-test.pdf].
+The answers to each question are multiplied by its respective weight.

+For each personality category, the score is calculated by summing the responses to the 10 questions in that category.
+An additional scoring adjustment is applied, resulting in a final score that ranges from 0 to 40 for each category.
+Subsequently, we compute the z-score for each category's final score, normalizing the results to allow for comparisons across individuals and categories.

 ## Model

 ### Quantitative model

 The model applies a ranking on the persons in the dataset based on the z-scores.
-For each metric a z-scoure is calculated by subtracting the mean and dividing by the standard deviation over all persons in the dataset.
+For each metric a z-score is calculated by subtracting the mean and dividing by the standard deviation over all persons in the dataset.
 The persons are then displayed in a distribution plot with the selected persons highlighted.